AABucket/Titanic-ML-PredictiveModel/README.md

 Looking at the graphs above we can see that:
  * Females that embarked at ports S and Q had a higher probabilty to survive compare to port C where men had a higher probability to survive
+ * Overall the first class ticket holders had a higher chance of survival compared to the other classes